pc-john/vkperf/ListOfTests.md

 }
 ```

-Rendering is performed using single draw call for the whole scene:
+Rendering of the whole scene is performed by a single draw call:

 ```c++
 vkCmdDraw(